tRoettger/slide-show-viewe/doc/tasks.md

 The software scans each folder if at least one image exists in this folder, the folder is displayed.
 The scan is recursive.
 A folder is displayed by its first image and its name.

-# [Fix] Control panel not opening
-When a slideshow is running the control panel does not show sometimes.